pulumi/registry/themes/default/content/registry/packages/synced-folder/_index.md

 ### Managed and unmanaged file objects

-By default, the Synced Folder component manages your files as individual Pulumi cloud resources (e.g., as `aws:S3:BucketObject`s), but you can opt out of this behavior by setting the component's `managedObjects` property to `false`:
+By default, the Synced Folder component manages your files as individual Pulumi cloud resources (for example, as multiple `aws:S3:BucketObject`s), but you can opt out of this behavior by using the component's `managedObjects` property:

 {{< chooser language "typescript,python,go,csharp,yaml" / >}}